hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 It is easy to notice that in this case, we need to compute $$\nabla _ {\theta^{sh}}$$ for each task $$t$$, which requires a backward pass over the shared parameters for each task.
 Hence, the resulting gradient computation would be the forward pass followed by $$T$$ backward passes.
 This significantly increases our expected training time.
 To address that, the authors ([Sener and Koltun, 2018][mtl-as-moo]) also provided a clever approximation that allows us to perform the computations in just one pass, while preserving the nice theorem above under mild assumptions.
 Also, the [Frank&ndash;Wolfe solver][frank-wolfe] used to optimize \eqref{eq:lambdaopt} requires an efficient algorithm for the [line search][line-search] (a very common subroutine in [convex optimization][convex-opt-boyd] methods).
 This involves rigorous proofs, so I will omit it here to keep the simplicity (i.e. *noodleness*) of this article.

+**Comments.** Absolutely brilliant! [ten out of ten][chuck-ten]!
+The mathematics in this paper is juicy!
+It outperforms [Chen et al. (2017)][chen2017] and [Kendall et al. (2018)][kendall2018] consistently with a large margin!
+Heck, it even outperforms the single-task classifier in most of the benchmarks!
+Absolute insanity!
+The [second author][vkoltun] is also a beast in modern Machine Learning!
+This is by far the most tasty *instant noodle* in this survey!

 [moo]: https://en.wikipedia.org/wiki/Multi-objective_optimization
 [nips2018]: https://nips.cc/Conferences/2018/Schedule?type=Poster
 [mtl-as-moo]: https://papers.nips.cc/paper/7334-multi-task-learning-as-multi-objective-optimization.pdf